What do you think about the voltage, potential difference, and EMF?

-These are very basic terms in Electrical Engineering.
+These are very basic terms in Electrical and Electronics Engineering.
 If you understand it properly, it will help you throughout engineering.

 In this post, I am explaining voltage, potential difference and electromotive force (EMF).
 Let’s see if they are the same or different.

 In the practical study, voltage is called as pressure (P) or tension (T).

 Here is my simplified basic definition of the voltage so that everyone can understand it.

 When a potencial is provided through the electrical power source, it pushes electrons easily.
 This potencial is called as the Voltage.

 The technical definition of the voltage is –

 Voltage is the potential energy requires to flow the electric charge (or electrons) in an electrical circuit.